The Guild of St Joseph and St Dominic: Edgar Holloway

-Edgar Holloway first came to Ditchling from in 1948 with an established reputation for drawing and print making.
-He learned the art of wood-engraving from Philip Hagreen and became a Guild member in 1950.
-For the next twenty years he turned away from engraving and concentrated on graphic design, continuing the tradition of fine hand-drawn lettering established by Gill and Johnston.
-In 1969 he turned to water-colours inspired by the landscapes of Wales and Sussex and in 1972 resumed engraving.
+Edgar Holloway first came to Ditchling in 1948 with an established reputation for drawing and printmaking.
+He learned the art of wood engraving from Philip Hagreen and became a Guild member in 1950.
+For the next twenty years, he turned away from engraving and concentrated on graphic design, continuing the tradition of fine hand-drawn lettering established by Gill and Johnston.
+In 1969, he turned to watercolours inspired by the landscapes of Wales and Sussex and in 1972 resumed engraving.
 He was chairman of the Guild when it closed in 1988.
 The last twenty years of his life saw much interest in his work with several retrospectives.